sherzodcode/diary-API/readme.txt

 Today is forst day of Ramadan.
 So my plan is going early to the station andwork there.
 But the problem is , there may not be an internet.
+I'm in station right now.
+Time is 12:33 , and i found internet.
+I added 5 questions and answers to JOB INTERVIEW project.
+When i go home, i need to  finih my Nest js project.
+Tomorrow is deadline.

 /////////